selfiens/KitaDic/README.md

 ----------------------
 It provides ultra-easy on/off switch on the bottom-right corner of the Firefox window.
 Click the smiling face on the status bar to turn KitaDic on/off.

-LICENSE
-This extension is initiated as a fork of Backword by Gneheix Il - and KitaDic follows the original license of Backwords - GPL or GPL2 license.

 [KitaDic Addon page]: https://addons.mozilla.org/en-US/firefox/addon/kitadic/